rchain/architecture-docs/contracts/contract-design.rst

 3. Denote a fully scalable design which naturally accommodates industry trends in structural pattern matching, process continuation, Reactive API’s, parallelism, asynchronicity, and behavioral types.

-RhoLang - A Concurrent Blockchain Language
+RhoLang - A Concurrent Language
 =========================================================

-Rholang is a fully featured, general purpose, Turing complete programming language built from the rho-calculus.
+Rholang is a fully featured, general purpose, Turing-complete programming language built from the rho-calculus.
 It is a behaviorally typed, **r**-eflective, **h**-igher **o**-rder process language and the official smart contracting language of RChain.
 Its purpose is to concretize fine-grained, programmatic concurrency.